wzhao5/metis-project4/README.md

 ### **Introduction**

 When writing a research proposal, the first thing is to choose a research topic.
-Therefore, it is important to systematically investigate the development of research topics and understand how the research field has been evolving.
-In this analysis, the evolution of research topics related to traumatic brain injury was investigated using an natural language processing approach so that academic researchers can better understand the historical and current situation of this field.
+But many junior researchers are sill struggling with this problem.
+Some may believe that reading sufficient system review papers would help them target a research topic.
+But it is not sufficient at all.
+When finding a research topic, it is important to systematically investigate the development of research topics and understand how the research field has been evolving.
+Identifying hot research topics, clustering research articles with a hot topic, and reading these clustered articles will be more efficient and more focused for those junior researchers.
+For illustration of this method, the evolution of research topics related to traumatic brain injury was investigated using an natural language processing approach so that academic researchers can use this method to find hot research topics that they are interested in.

 ***********************